-Kaiser Permanente employs over 20,000 healthcare workers.
-It is a huge health care provider in Southern California and several other parts of the country.
+Kaiser Permanente employs over 20,000 health care workers.
+It is a major health care provider in Southern California and several other parts of the country.
 When companies get this big, they sometimes ignore employment law requirements in favor of cutting costs and increasing income.
 Unfortunately, both workers and patients may suffer when this happens.

-Rager Law Firm has been helping employees assert their rights against Kaiser Permanente for over 15 years.
+Rager & Yoon – Employment Lawyers has been helping employees assert their rights against Kaiser Permanente for over 20 years.
 We have achieved significant results for clients, but Kaiser Permanente still continues to take advantage of its staff and engage in illegal employment actions in some cases.

 No matter how big Kaiser Permanente becomes, they still have an obligation to treat their employees with dignity and respect—and follow California and federal law.
 The dedicated Downey Kaiser Permanente attorneys at Rager & Yoon – Employment Lawyers have helped clients deal with employment claims against Kaiser Permanente related to:

 If you feel that your employer or even co-workers have violated employment laws, you need to contact a Downey Kaiser Permanente attorney to examine your situation and make recommendations on what you should do next.

 Employment discrimination occurs when someone else treats you differently in the workplace.
 It could be with regard to getting a job in the first place, or it could be the assignments you receive at work.
 It could also involve whether you get the same pay, benefits, or paid time off as other people.
 Although some discrimination is legal, such as discrimination based on skills or experience, other forms are explicitly prohibited based on federal and state laws in California.